gerardoanuglo/Belly-Buttom-Biodiversity/README.md

 Since the belly button gets often forgotten, I decided to identify on average what kind of microbes live in this region of the human body in hopes to promote frequent cleaning of the belly button.
 I also did this project to practice my ability of creating a clear and concise interactive dashboard.

-Using the Belly Button Diversity Dataset, I gathered data from a 1000 particapants.
+Using the Belly Button Diversity Dataset, I gathered data from a thousand particapants.
 This  dashboard allows you to choose an individual by their subject id and populates each visualization with that person's unique results.

 Disclaimer: This page is a quick overview of my project.
 If you want to know more about the technical side of how I created this interactive dashboard, you can check out the explainer file in this github repository.